 Anthem utilizes Individualized Care Plans and Service Plans in accordance with the minimum requirements as defined by FSSA, compliant with NCQA and HCBS Settings Rule standards, and inclusive of the Anthem Best Practice model.
-Anthem Care and Service Coordinators support each member with facilitating the process to develop Care and Service Plans using a person-centered planning approach to document the member's strengths, support needs, goals and desired outcomes and preferences a description of how each member wants to be supported through a combination of paid, community based, and natural supports.
-The person-centered planning process is always directed by the member and may include representatives of the member's choosing to assist with decision-making and to participate in the care planning process to the maximum extent possible, and the guardian or conservator shall have a participatory role as needed and defined by the member, except as explicitly defined under State law and the order of guardianship or conservatorship.
+Anthem Care and Service Coordinators support each member by facilitating the process of developing Care and Service Plans using a person-centered planning approach to document the member's strengths, support needs, goals, and desired outcomes and preferences a description of how each member wants to be supported through a combination of paid, community-based, and natural supports.
+The person-centered planning process is always directed by the member and may include representatives of the member's choosing to assist with decision-making and to participate in the care planning process.
+If the member has a guardian or conservator, the member shall lead the planning process to the maximum extent possible, and the guardian or conservator shall have a participatory role as needed and defined by the member, except as explicitly defined under State law and the order of guardianship or conservatorship.
 Any decisions made on the member's behalf should be made using principles of substituted judgment and supported decision-making.
 This planning process, and the resulting Care and Service Plans, will assist the member in achieving a personally defined lifestyle and outcomes in the most integrated community setting appropriate, ensure delivery of services in a manner that reflects personal preferences and choices, and contribute to the assurance of health, welfare, and personal growth.
-Services will be authorized, provided, and reimbursed only as specified in the Service Plan.
+HCBS services will be authorized, provided, and reimbursed only as specified in the Service Plan.